Suzume (album)

 Suzume (すずめの戸締まり, Suzume no Tojimari) is a collaborative album by Japanese rock band Radwimps and composer Kazuma Jinnouchi.
-It is the soundtrack to the 2022 Japanese animated film of the same name.
+It is the soundtrack to the 2022 Japanese animated film of the same name, directed by Makoto Shinkai.
 The album was released worldwide on November 11, 2022, the day of the film's release, by EMI Records and Muzinto Records.
-In 2023, it won Best Music at the 46th Japan Academy Film Prize.
+In 2023, it won Best Music at the 46th Japan Academy Film Prize and Top Soundtrack Album at the 34th RTHK International Pop Poll Awards.

 Background

-In September 2022, it was announced that Radwimps, who had previously worked with director Makoto Shinkai on the anime films Your Name (2016) and Weathering with You (2019), would be composing the score for Suzume, as a collaboration with Seattle-based composer Kazuma Jinnouchi.
+In September 2022, it was announced that Radwimps, who had previously worked with director Makoto Shinkai on the anime films Your Name (2016) and Weathering with You (2019), would be composing the score for Suzume as a collaboration with Seattle-based composer Kazuma Jinnouchi.
 The project began in early 2020 when Shinkai sent the film's screenplay to vocalist Yojiro Noda, who found it "the most exciting" in comparison to Shinkai's previous two films, since Noda enjoyed road movies and was interested in abandoned buildings.
 The two stopped contacting for a while due to the COVID-19 pandemic, but Noda was able to write some music during that time.

-Around August 2020, Noda sent Shinkai some demo tracks, which includes an early version of the first theme song "Suzume".
+Around August 2020, Noda sent Shinkai some demo tracks, which included an early version of the first theme song "Suzume".
 Shinkai initially wanted Noda to perform "Suzume", but they later decided that a female voice would "better define the impression of the track."
 The production team held auditions, and singer Toaka was selected as the vocalist.
 Toaka had been posting on TikTok since February 2020, releasing covers of songs from Japanese artists such as Kenshi Yonezu, Fujii Kaze, and Wednesday Campanella.
 Noda said that he "felt a connection between this song and Toaka that no one else could break."
 The second theme song "Kanata Haluka" was produced at the last minute since Shinkai wanted another song for the film.
-For "Kanata Haluka", Noda wanted to tell about how the film is "a story about Suzume and Sota," regardless of the various themes it explores.
+For "Kanata Haluka", Noda wanted to tell about how the film is "a story about Suzume and Sota", regardless of the various themes it explores.
 Noda also performed the songs "Tamaki" and "Tears of Suzume", which are not included in the film.

-Some of the recordings were held at Abbey Road Studios in London, which marks the first time a Shinkai film had an overseas session.
-Noda and Jinnouchi were present to give instructions to the orchestra in charge of performing.
+Some of the recording sessions were held at Abbey Road Studios in London, where Noda and Jinnouchi were present to give instructions to the orchestra in charge of performing.
+This marked the first time the soundtrack to a film directed by Shinkai was recorded overseas.